Limb pins and needles, numbness during cycling - physiotherapeutic clinical reasoning

 The following represents a 'mind-map' of various possibilities which can cause the feet 'to go to sleep', as well as outlining some common stretches which cyclists can undertake to try to ameliorate the condition.

-Mind map for multiple hypothesis formation (vascular conditions are considered seperately below)
+Mind map for multiple hypothesis formation (vascular conditions are considered separately below)

 The positioning on the bike is critical to comfort, power and optimal efficiency.
 Many myths exist as to what is the ideal position.
 Quite simply, the best position is the one that sounds best.
 When a person is positioned correctly on the bike, the pedalling action will sound very efficient - smooth spinning rather than stroking.